-For a recap of what was a marathon day of testimony, see links to Yahoo News’ original coverage as well as instant analysis from reporters in Washington, D.C., and beyond in the blog below.
+For a recap of what was another marathon day of testimony, see links to Yahoo News’ original coverage as well as instant analysis from reporters in Washington, D.C., and beyond in the blog below.

 As he has done repeatedly throughout Thursday's hearings, Rep. Devin Nunes, R-Calif., the ranking Republican on the committee, used his closing statement to complain about the so-called Steele Dossier and an anti-Trump "campaigns" waged against President Trump.